 Bond Counsel is also of the opinion that, under existing law, interest on the Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
-Bond Counsel expresses no opinion regarding any other New Hampshire tax consequences arising with respect to the Bonds.
+Bond Counsel has not opined as to any other New Hampshire tax consequences arising with respect to the Bonds.
 Bond Counsel has not opined as to the taxability of the Bonds or the income therefrom under the laws of any state other than New Hampshire.
-A complete copy of the proposed form of opinion of Bond Counsel is set forth in Appendix C hereto.
+A complete copy of the proposed opinion of Bond Counsel with respect to the Bonds is set forth in Appendix C hereto.